thimpat/to-esm/README.md

 module.exports.otherKey = ...;
 ```

-Or, providing a default export too:
+Or, if you want to provide a default export too:

 ```javascript
 // Default export